-Chewy edges, ultra-gooey middle: this flourless chocolate brownie pie is the perfect brownie, baked right into a pie crust.
+Chewy edges, ultra-gooey middle: this extra fudgy Flourless Brownie Pie is the perfect brownie, baked right into a pie crust.
 Simple ingredients, one bowl, gluten free.

-So what on earth is a gooey chocolate brownie pie?
+So what on earth is a brownie pie?
 It’s basically a super fudgy, decadent brownie baked in a pie crust.

-It’s more like a flourless chocolate cake or brownie than a traditional brownie, and almost custardy in the center.
+It’s more like a flourless chocolate cake than a traditional brownie, and almost custardy in the center.
 You could probably call it a Flourless Chocolate Pie.
 Or a Baked Custard Pie.

 Baking this in a pie crust means the middle can be so much fudgier and, well, gooey-er, than regular brownies, because you have a bottom to support the slice.

 The edges around the crust start to get just a little chewy, so it’s the best of both brownie worlds.
 The top is beautiful and shiny and flaky, just like my Simple Fudgy Brownies.
 The middle is buttery smooth and oh-so-gooey.

 And it’s all contained in delicious flaky pie crust.

 The first step to a brownie pie?
 A pie crust!

 I, of course, use my No Fail Pie Crust recipe.
 It’s easy, it’s pretty much foolproof, and you can make the crusts ahead of time and store them in the freezer.

 Homemade pie crusts not your thing?
 Feel free to substitute a store-bought crust.